Enter your zip to

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

 Did you read the fine print on your siding’s warranty?
-If you’ve really drilled down into the details, you may have seen mention of a Hunter unit, particularly if you’re scanning the section about fading.
-The Hunter’s scale is way of measuring small—almost infinitesimal—differences in pigment to tell whether or not a surface is faded.
-It’s used by the siding industry to determine whether or not fading is within the range of expected deterioration.
+If you examined the details, you likely noticed references to a Hunter unit, especially in the section about fading.
+The Hunter unit measures tiny differences in pigment to determine if a surface has faded.
+Siding manufacturers rely on this scale to decide whether fading falls within the expected range of deterioration.

 How Much Fade is Considered Allowable